The Negotiation You Did Not Have

 Dr. Ceruto’s Real-Time Neuroplasticity methodology does not teach negotiation tactics.
 It optimizes the neural systems that determine whether tactics can be executed under real-world conditions.

-The NeuroSync program addresses focused negotiation preparation — a specific compensation conversation approaching on a defined timeline.
-The NeuroConcierge program serves professionals whose negotiation needs extend into broader career architecture — ongoing compensation strategy across multiple stakeholders, equity negotiations alongside base salary, or complex multi-variable packages involving carried interest, deferred compensation, and performance incentives.
-For professionals navigating the compound financial architectures common in Miami's hedge fund, private equity, and startup environments, the comprehensive approach addresses what a single-event preparation cannot.
+The NeuroSync program addresses focused negotiation preparation.
+For professionals managing ongoing compensation strategy across multiple stakeholders, equity negotiations alongside base salary, or complex multi-variable packages involving carried interest, deferred compensation, and performance incentives, the comprehensive approach addresses these complex scenarios.
+Single-event preparation cannot handle such complexity.

 What to Expect

-Engagement begins with a Strategy Call where Dr. Ceruto evaluates the negotiation landscape — the specific compensation conversation approaching, the neural patterns likely to affect execution, and whether a structured preparation engagement is the appropriate intervention.
+Engagement begins with a Strategy Call where Dr. Ceruto evaluates the negotiation landscape, including the approaching compensation conversation, likely neural interference patterns, and appropriate intervention structure.
+This assessment determines whether structured preparation engagement is the right approach.

 The timeline aligns with the negotiation calendar.
 Professionals approaching a specific compensation conversation typically engage on a compressed timeline.
-Those building ongoing negotiation architecture — for a career trajectory that will include multiple high-stakes conversations — engage over a longer horizon.
+Those building ongoing negotiation architecture engage over a longer horizon.
 The methodology adapts to both.

 References